fkarg/fkarg.github.io/staged/brain-work.md

 on how the brain works, but also gives us useful tools on how to make the brain work for each of us', according to Stephen M R Covey.

-While the book delivers its promise, typesetting and grammatical errors make it hard to read, and factually wrong information makes me doubt the validity of the other information.
+While the book delivers on its promise, typesetting and grammatical errors make it hard to read, and factually wrong information makes me doubt the validity of other provided information.
 While I don't regret reading it, I would not recommend it to others.

 I bought this book together with [Ego is the Enemy][ego-enemy] in the end of July, and read it in the end of August.